2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 The Raspberry Pi has a number of disadvantages:

-- processors that are too slim, with an ARM architecture that is sometimes incompatible with certain software or requires more handling ;
+- processors that are too slim, with an ARM architecture that is sometimes incompatible with certain software or requires more handling;
 - Soldered RAM, impossible to upgrade, with limited configurations (often a maximum of 8 GB);
 - external boxes for SSDs connected by cable, frequent sources of bugs, requiring the purchase of a specific card for a stable SSD;
 - tendency to heat up quickly and difficulty in ensuring correct cooling;